waltermeyer/socket-programming/README.md

 ### [Introduction](#intro-anchor)

 This is going to be a 2 part project.
 Part I is just a gentle introduction into HTTP and TCP.
-Part II is programming your own simple text based web browser client.
+Part II is writing your own web server.
-And Part III is writing a simple web server application.

 ### [Part I: Act like a browser, think like a hacker.](#part1-anchor)

 When you use the web, you typically do so in a browser or an app of some kind.
 Underneath that pretty user interface, there are many protocols in use.

-Ethernet, IP, TCP, HTTP
+Namely, Ethernet, IP, TCP, and HTTP.

 These protocols are part of the so-called layers of the Internet.